It's coffee time!

 The classic: Café Maldaner

-Café Maldaner was opened in 1859 by master baker Adam Maldaner.
-The traditional café began as a small coffee house and has developed over time into one of the most famous Viennese coffee houses in Germany.
+Café Maldaner (opens in a new tab) was opened in 1859 by master baker Adam Maldaner.
+This historic café began as a small coffeehouse and has, over time, become one of the most famous Viennese coffeehouses in Germany.

-One moment you're in the pedestrian zone in Wiesbaden, and the next, after passing through the wooden revolving door, you're transported back to the 19th century – thanks to the wooden counter with homemade cakes, tartlets, and pralines, the chandeliers, figurines, and waiters and waitresses in livery.
+One moment you’re in the pedestrian zone in Wiesbaden, and the next, after passing through the wooden revolving door, you’ve stepped back into the 19th century—thanks to the wooden counter with homemade cakes, pastries, and chocolates, the chandeliers, the figurines, and the waitstaff in livery.
 Be sure to make a reservation, especially if you want to have breakfast there, for example before or after a visit to the market.

 Address: Marktstraße 34